yoachim/20_Scratch/Sched_planning/outstanding_questions.md

 ## Should we use some of twilight time for a NEO survey?

+## What should our general twilight strategy be?

+Right now, we are mostly using it to fill out visits to ensure we get to the SRD values in the WFD in redder filters.
+We're using a greedy algorithm that isn't that impressive.
+We could go to shorter exposures, or try to get third observations of things that have already been observed.

 ## Should we include a short exposure time survey as well as the standard 30s visits?

 We tested mixing in observations of 5s and 1s in addition to the usual survey.